MMZK1526/Haskell-Graphs/README.md

 # [ShortestPath.hs](./ShortestPath.hs)

-Find shortest distance and shortest path between nodes of a weighted graph with Dijkstra's Algorithm and A* Algorithm.
+Finds shortest distance and shortest path between nodes of a weighted graph with Dijkstra's Algorithm and A* Algorithm.
+Finds shortest distances between all pairs of nodes using Floyd-Warshall Algorithm.
+Finds max bandwith between all distinct pairs of nodes.

 * `shortestDistances :: (Graph a) => Int -> a -> IntMap Int`
   * Returns the shortest distance from a given node to all other reachable nodes in the graph, using Dijkstra's Algorithm;